Youth Council rejects golf course land use change

 Everett stated that the development, if it becomes a reality, would be done in three phases with the first one being the largest and taking the longest because of the infrastructure construction.
 The property is above the flood plain and does not need an invasion of dump trucks hauling in dirt.

-Wilson made the official motion to recommend denial of the application before members stated their positions.
+With Wilson, a North Fort Myers High student, making the official motion to recommend denial of the application, members stated their positions.

-The Youth Council meets again at 2:45 p.m. on July 28 at City Hall.
+The Youth Council meets again at 2:45 p.m. on July 28 in city hall.